-Based upon the information and assumptions used in the duration calculation, and interest rates in effect as of December 31, 2016, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would increase the net fair value of the assets and liabilities by \$1.23 billion, compared to an increase of \$916 million as of December 31, 2015, reflecting year to year changes in duration and the amount of assets and liabilities.
+Based upon the information and assumptions used in the duration calculation, and market interest rates as of December 31, 2017, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would increase the net fair value of the assets and liabilities by \$1.61 billion, compared to an increase of \$1.23 billion as of December 31, 2016, reflecting year to year changes in duration and the amount of assets and liabilities.
 The selection of a 100 basis point immediate, parallel change in interest rates should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.
-The estimate excludes traditional and interest-sensitive life insurance and other products that are not considered financial instruments and the \$8.82 billion of assets supporting them and the associated liabilities.
-The \$8.82 billion of assets excluded from the calculation increased from \$7.88 billion as of December 31, 2015.
-Based on assumptions described above, in the event of a 100 basis point immediate increase in interest rates, the assets supporting life insurance and other products that are not considered financial instruments would decrease in value by \$476 million, compared to a decrease of \$450 million as of December 31, 2015.
+The estimate excludes traditional and interest-sensitive life insurance and accident and health insurance products that are not considered financial instruments and the \$9.28 billion of assets supporting them and the associated liabilities.
+The \$9.28 billion of assets excluded from the calculation increased from \$8.82 billion as of December 31, 2016.
+Based on assumptions described above, in the event of a 100 basis point immediate increase in interest rates, the assets supporting the excluded products would decrease in value by \$552 million, compared to a decrease of \$476 million as of December 31, 2016.

 To the extent that conditions differ from the assumptions we used in these calculations, duration and rate shock measures could be significantly impacted.
-Additionally, our calculations assume that the current relationship between short-term and longterm interest rates (the term structure of interest rates) will remain constant over time.
+Additionally, our calculations assume the current relationship between short-term and long-term interest rates (the term structure of interest rates) will remain constant over time.
 As a result, these calculations may not fully capture the effect of non-parallel changes in the term structure of interest rates and/or large changes in interest rates.